Flag of Singapore: Regulations and guidelines

 The Singaporean government dictates that no person may treat the national flag with disrespect, such as allowing the flag to touch the ground.
-The flag must not be displayed below any other flag, emblem or object; dipped in salute to any person or thing; or displayed or carried flat or horizontally, but always aloft and free.
-The use and display of the flag is governed by Part III of the Singapore Arms and Flag and National Anthem Rules made under the Singapore Arms and Flag and National Anthem Act.
-It is an offence to knowingly contravene specified provisions of the Singapore Arms and Flag and National Anthem Rules; the penalty is a fine not exceeding S$1,000.
+The flag must not be displayed below any other flag, emblem, or object; dipped in salute to any person or thing; or displayed or carried flat or horizontally, but always aloft and free.
+The use and display of the flag is governed by the National Symbols Act (until 2023 governed by Part III of the Singapore Arms and Flag and National Anthem Rules made under the Singapore Arms and Flag and National Anthem Act).
+It was an offence to knowingly contravene specified provisions of the Singapore Arms and Flag and National Anthem Rules; the penalty was a fine not exceeding S$1,000.

 Within Singapore, the national flag takes precedence over all other flags, subject to international practice.
 As such, when it is displayed or flown with other flags, it must be in a position of honour; that is, it should be positioned, where practical, either above all other flags or, if displayed side by side with other flags on the same level, to the left of the other flags (as seen by a person facing the flags).
 When the flag is raised or carried in a procession with other flags, it must be done so in front of the other flags in a single file, or on the right as seen by the standard bearers if the flags are carried side by side (i.e., on the left as seen by the viewer).
 The standard bearer must carry the flag high on his or her right shoulder.

 When the flag is displayed on a platform or stage, it must be above all decorations and be behind and above any person speaking from the platform or stage.
 If it is displayed from a staff standing on the platform or stage, it must be on the right side of the person speaking from the platform or stage.
 Finally, when the flag is hung, it must be hung against a vertical wall or other vertical flat surface, with the crescent and stars on the top left position as seen by any spectator facing the flag and the wall or surface.